hectorbarquero/athabasca-university-docs/COMP206/source/AssignmentThree/main.rst

 .. tip::
    **How to use this journal**

-   Each assignment has it's own chapter.
-Use the right chapter to grade the assignment, which has program design notes, changelogs for versions as I made updates, reflections, and reading notes for the units of each assignment.
+   Learning journal contains program design notes, changelogs for versions as I made updates, reflections, and reading notes for the units of each assignment.
 There's also practice questions from the textbook which were recommended to be added to the learning journal for each assignment chapter.
-If a chapter is missing, it means that assignment isn't done yet because they're being completed sequentially-- not all at the same time.

 Program design